rob-myers/rob-myers.github.io/articles/tech1.md

   </aside>

-### React and Preact

 The above two JS functions each have a single parameter `props`, and return something which looks like HTML (but isn't).
 For example, _PanZoom_ renders _Grid_ by using the XML tag `<Grid/>`.
 Then although React function components are functions, syntactically they are not invoked like functions (we don't write `Grid(props)`).
 Then what does this XML syntax mean?
-That is, what are React function components actually returning?
+What are React function components actually returning?

 Here's a whirlwind overview.

-- React devs use a grammatical extension [JSX](https://en.wikipedia.org/wiki/JSX_(JavaScript) "@new-tab") of JS by XML.
+- React devs use a grammatical extension of JavaScript called [JSX](https://en.wikipedia.org/wiki/JSX_(JavaScript) "@new-tab"), which permits XML syntax.
-- React applications are built by composing React function components, using the XML syntax for their return value.
+- React applications are built by composing together React function components.
+A typical React function component will return XML syntax referencing one or more other components.

 - Dev tools convert JSX into JS by replacing XML tags with invocations of `React.createElement` (see [example below](#command "open-tab jsx-to-js")).
 - This website actually uses _Preact_, a React alternative with the same API.
   Then `React.createElement` is [this function](https://github.com/preactjs/preact/blob/master/src/create-element.js "@new-tab"),